Ahmadpur Sial

-Ahmad Pur Sial, is a city in Jhang District in the Punjab province of Pakistan.
-The city is the headquarters of Ahmad Pur Sial Tehsil.
+Ahmad Pur Sial, is a town in Jhang District in the Punjab province of Pakistan.
+The town is the headquarters of Ahmadpur Sial Tehsil.

 History

-The Ahmad Pur and Garh Mahraja domains were added to the possessions of the Rajbana Sial tribe who had driven out the Baloch to the Thal and defeated the Nawab of Multan by the late 1700s under its tribal chief, Mahr Rajab Khan Sial.
+Ahmadpur and Garh Maharaja domains were added to the possessions of the Rajbana Sial tribe who had driven out the Baloch to the Thal and defeated the Muzaffar Khan Sadozai by the late 1700s under its tribal chief, Mahr Rajab Khan Sial.
 The tribe from then onwards held the tract of land from their seat of power in Badh Rajbana, Shorkot up to Kundal Khokhar, into the Muzaffargarh boundary and several villages in the Thal region.